 Spending time in an area where ticks are common increases your risk of infection.
 This includes outdoor areas with high grass or bushes.
 Not all tick bites will lead to infections.

 The risk of a severe infection is increased in certain people including:

 Many people will have no symptoms.
 Symptoms that do develop may not show up until a few days or weeks after the bite.
 They are often flu-like symptoms such as:

 A severe infection can cause difficulty breathing.
-It can also lead to complications with heart, liver or kidney.
+It can also lead to complications with the heart, liver, or kidney.

-A blood test can confirm the presence of the infection and any other infection that may have been passed from the tick.
+A blood test can confirm the presence of the infection and any other infection that may have been passed from the tick such as Lyme disease, ehrlichiosis, or anaplasmosis.
 Blood tests may also be done to look for damage to other organs such as the kidneys or liver.
-Your doctor may also test for other tick-related infections such as Lyme disease, ehrlichiosis, or anaplasmosis.

 Infections without symptoms usually do not require treatment.
 Your immune system is able to clear the parasite.

 An infection that causes symptoms may be treated with a combination of antibiotic and antiparasitic medications.